keleven-uk/pyBarcoAudit/README.md

 Mainly an exercise in using openpyxl.

-To install dependences pip -r requirments.txt
+To install dependencies pip -r requirements.txt

 usage: pyBarcoAudit.py [-h] [-s SOURCE]